seanmarcus1/Azure-Honeypot-Live-Attack-Visualization/README.md

 Creating a Data Collection Rule for the Azure Monitoring Agent which is used by the VM to forward logs to the Log Analytics Workspace: ![14  DCR Creation](https://github.com/user-attachments/assets/d1a0edf9-8e07-48d4-98c5-974e9e242b6c)

 ## First Attacker Activities and KQL Queries
 After about an hour after configuring our Log Analytics Workspace, the first failed login attempt that was not done myself was detected.
-The attacker attempted to login as "\guest" and came from an IP address bsaed in Switzerland.
+The attacker attempted to login as "\guest" and came from an IP address based in Switzerland.

 Details of the first failed login: ![16  First External Detection](https://github.com/user-attachments/assets/1e3216fc-b67c-49ba-b2b6-2891eda72efb)